singh4758/node-authentication/README.md

 # Put the Google 2 Auth Clent ID secret Key and CallBackURL for successfully working

- In config folder ther is another foder whose name is passport-google-0auth2-startegy.js replace the Clent ID secret Key and CallBackUR
+ In config folder ther is another file whose name is passport-google-0auth2-startegy.js replace the Clent ID secret Key and CallBackUR

+ # Put the secret Key of recaptcha for recaptcha verification for successfully working

+ In config folder there is another file name of passport-local-strategy replace the secret key with 'Plese fill the secret key'

 # To run project